FOSSEE/sees/ult/Using_Linux_Tools.rst

-Where am I now in the filesystem?
+Where am I now on the filesystem?
 --------------
 pwd is a Linux / Unix command which prints the current working directory.
 If you wish to know the full path of the  directory in which you are in from the Linux console, then the pwd command will come to your rescue. pwd stands for Print Working Directory.